-HIS 200 Military History 5 qh
+HIS 200 Military History

-A general study of military activities in war and peace including policy, administration and the role of armed services in history from 1650 to the present.
-Required of advanced Cadet Corps members.
+This course is a general study of military activities in war and peace including policy, administration and the role of armed services in history from 1650 to the present.
+It is required of advanced Cadet Corps members.

-HIS 201 Georgia History/Constitution 5 qh
+HIS 201 Georgia History/Constitution

-A survey of the social, cultural, economic, and political history of Georgia from the pre-Columbian Era to the present.
+This course is a survey of the social, cultural, economic, and political history of Georgia from the pre-Columbian Era to the present.
 This course satisfies the Georgia legislative requirements in Georgia's history and constitution.

-HIS 202 African-American History 5 qh
+HIS 202 African-American History

-A survey of the African American experience from the colonial period to the present.
+This course is a survey of the African American experience from the colonial period to the present.

-HIS 220 World Religions 5 qh
+HIS 220 World Religions

-A study of the origins, beliefs, development, and cultural significance of major world religions.
+This course is a study of the origins, beliefs, development, and cultural significance of major world religions.

-HIS 225 Religion in America 5 qh
+HIS 225 Religion in America

-A survey of major religion patterns and developments in the United States from colonial period to present.
-Emphasis on development of Western and non-Western religious bodies.
+This course is a survey of major religion patterns and developments in the United States from colonial period to present.
+It has an emphasis on development of Western and non-Western religious bodies.